Vietnam.vn - Nền tảng quảng bá Việt Nam

 Busan

-Spend at least a weekend exploring this modern seaside city in southeastern South Korea, whether you want to surf, explore a seaside park or rent a sun umbrella and lounge around all day.
+Spend at least a weekend exploring this modern seaside city in southeastern South Korea, whether you want to surf, explore a seaside park, or rent a sun umbrella and lounge all day.

-The city is home to Jagalchi, the country’s largest fish market, where you can sample all sorts of seafood.
-Don’t miss Haedong Yonggungsa, one of the few temple complexes in the country that is located on the coast.
-And when night falls, head to Gwangalli Beach to see the Gwangandaegyo Suspension Bridge sparkle with every colour of the rainbow.
+The city is home to Jagalchi, the country’s largest fish market, where you can sample a wide variety of seafood.
+Don’t miss Haedong Yonggungsa, one of the few temple complexes in the country located on the coast.
+And when night falls, head to Gwangalli Beach to see the Gwangandaegyo Suspension Bridge sparkle with every color of the rainbow.

 Gyeongju

 Be sure to make time to explore the “museum without walls” on the southeast coast.
-Gyeongju was the capital of Silla, one of Korea’s three ancient kingdoms – a dynasty that came to power in 57 BC, unified the peninsula in AD 668 and continued to rule for nearly three centuries.
+Gyeongju was the capital of Silla, one of Korea’s three ancient kingdoms – a dynasty that rose to power in 57 BC, unified the peninsula in 668 AD and continued to rule for nearly three centuries.

-Countless temples, palaces, shrines and Buddhist artworks are preserved here, leading some to compare them to Kyoto in Japan.
+Countless temples, palaces, shrines and Buddhist artworks are preserved here, leading some to compare them to Kyoto, Japan.
 Admire the temples and royal tombs before visiting the UNESCO-listed Bulguksa Temple, a 30-minute bus ride away.

-From here, it's a two-mile (3.2km) hike to the Seokguram Grotto hermitage, famous for its Buddhist sculptures and ocean views.
+From here, it's a two-mile (3.2km) hike to the Seokguram Grotto, famous for its Buddhist sculptures and ocean views.

 Daejeon